-The last way to say be quiet in Italian is taci, coming from the verb tacere meaning to shut up.
+The last way to say be quiet in Italian is taci, which comes from the verb tacere which means to shut up.
 This is quite aggressive.

-As you probably already guessed, tacete and taccia are, respectively, the plural and polite forms of taci.
+As you probably already guessed, tacete and taccia are the plural and polite forms of taci, respectively.